EvolEcolGroup/pastclim/README.md

 This `R` library is designed to provide an easy way to extract and manipulate palaeoclimate reconstructions for ecological and anthropological analyses.
-It is also able to handle timeseries of future reconstructions.
+It is also able to handle time series of future reconstructions.

 The functionalities of `pastclim` are described in [Leonardi et al.